ob1lan/AWS_Prefix-Lists_From_Akamai-Site-Shield/README.md

-# AWS Prefix List Updater from Akamai Site Shield Map
+# Akamai Site Shield Updater
-This small project is aimed at providing an easy and rather automated way to update AWS Prefix Lists with the latest Akamai Site Shield maps, and confirm those changes have been carried out with Akamai.
+This small project is aimed at providing an easy and rather automated way to update the AWS Managed Prefix Lists with the latest Akamai Site Shield maps, and confirm those changes have been carried out with Akamai.
 ## Foreword
 ### Akamai Site Shield
 Site Shield provides an additional layer of defense for your critical websites and web applications.
 Site Shield effectively removes them from Internet-accessible IP address space.
 This helps prevent attackers from directly targeting the application origin and forces traffic to go through the Akamai Intelligent Platform, where attacks can be detected and mitigated.